FilFL: Client Filtering for Optimized Client Participation in Federated Learning: Experiments

-\smartparagraph{FilFL (FedAvg with $\chi$GF and RS) vs FedAvg (DivFL).} As shown in \cite{balakrishnan2021diverse}, FedAvg with DivFL performs better than FedAvg with RS or PoC.
+As shown in \cite{balakrishnan2021diverse}, FedAvg with DivFL performs better than FedAvg with RS or PoC.
 However, it remains computationally more expensive than both selection methods.
 To investigate whether a simple client selection method like RS combined with $\chi$GF can outperform a sophisticated selection method like DivFL, we compare FilFL using RS against FedAvg (DivFL).
-Fig. \ref{fig:Divfl} shows that on the CIFAR-10 dataset, $\chi$GF achieves 10 percentage points higher accuracy than FedAvg (DivFL) (left plot).
-While FedAvg (DivFL) exhibits lower training loss than FilFL (middle plot), it suffers from significantly larger test loss (right plot), which can be due to the overfitting of FedAvg (DivFL) and the better generalization capabilities of FilFL.
+Fig.\ref{fig:Divfl} shows that on the CIFAR-10 dataset, $\chi$GF achieves 10 percentage points higher accuracy than FedAvg (DivFL) (left plot).
+While FedAvg (DivFL) exhibits lower training loss than FilFL (right plot), it suffers from significantly larger test loss (see the Appendix), which can be due to the overfitting of FedAvg (DivFL) and the better generalization capabilities of FilFL.
 Moreover, our results indicate that although FilFL with RS and FedAvg (DivFL) have similar convergence theoretical results, our approach empirically outperforms FedAvg (DivFL).
-In Appendix~\ref{appendix:divfl}, we show that FilFL with DivFL surpasses FedAvg (DivFL).
+The two-tailed p-value from the t-test is 0.0018, considered as very statistically significant.
+In the Appendix, we show that FilFL with DivFL surpasses FedAvg (DivFL).